What Would Sal Do?: Production and airing

 The series began production in Sudbury in August 2015.
+According to De Angelis, the original concept had been to set the show in Toronto, but once the decision was made to film in Sudbury they chose to set the show there as well, because the city's own status as a former hardscrabble blue collar mining town that had evolved into a more thriving city helped to illuminate the show's themes.

 It was originally slated to air on Super Channel in 2016, but was dropped by the network after parent company Allarcom filed for bankruptcy protection, and was then acquired by Bell Media.
 In January 2017, CraveTV announced that the show would be added to its streaming lineup, premiering on March 24.

 In early promotion, Taylor noted that he tried to play Sal as a fundamentally good person who had become a "douchebag" due to his upbringing.
 Dale highlighted Maria as "a completely unique and original role like nobody has ever seen before", while Thompson praised Father Luke as one of the first times he had ever been cast in a role that represented a departure from his established public image as a pioneering openly gay comedian, and allowed him to just play a character without the "baggage" of his work in The Kids in the Hall.

 Early coverage of the Crave acquisition indicated that the show would also air on HBO Canada at a later date, although this did not occur; instead, the show was then reacquired by Super Channel following its discharge from creditor protection.
 Super Channel aired it in 2018 and took over streaming rights, with the show moving from Crave back to Super Channel's premium streaming channel on Amazon Prime.

 The series was not renewed for a second season.